Courses & Requirements

-Course Directors: Jason Stein, PhD and Doug Phanstiel, PhD
+Course Directors: Hyejung Won, PhD and Doug Phanstiel, PhD

-Also known as PClass, this course is focused on the principles for effective scientific communication.
+Also known as P Class (presentation class), this course is focused on the principles for effective scientific communication.
 The major component is focused on developing and giving scientific talks.
 The course also covers how to introduce speakers, prepare slides, and speak with the public about science.
 Finally, a written component is focused on preparation of specific aims for fellowship and grant application.
-Jason Stein currently directs the course, with additional faculty participating.
-The class is limited to Neurobiology Curriculum students.
 Students prepare talks, refine them in small groups (3-4 students), and then present them in class.
-The in-class talk is videotaped, and these tapes are reviewed by the students in a session with their peers.
+The in-class talk is digitally recorded, and these recordings are reviewed by the students in a session with their peers.
 After another round of refining with their small group, the students give their polished talks to the department in a formal setting.
 Writing is critiqued in class, with peers and guest faculty all offering input.
 Together, these components help the students develop their own effective speaking and writing methods, and prepare students for the next stage in their scientific careers.
 Fall semester, required for year 2 students (typically).

 Course Director: Jin Szatkiewicz, PhD

-BBSP 610 introduces the basic concepts and methods of statistics with emphasis on applications in the experimental biological sciences.
+BBSP 710 introduces the basic concepts and methods of statistics with emphasis on applications in the experimental biological sciences.
 Students should have a basic understanding of algebra and arithmetic.
 No previous background in probability or statistics is required, nor is experience with statistical computing.
 The objectives of this course are to provide graduate students in biomedical research programs familiarity with basic experimental design and elementary statistical methods.
 By the end of the course, students should understand the principles of experimental design, be familiar with basic statistical methods (and how they are implemented in R), and know which methods are appropriate in a given circumstance.
 Fall semester, typically taken year 2; may be substituted for higher level statistics with pre-approval by the DGS.